-From our experience, these two reasons are fundamental to Process Mining.
+From our experience, these two reasons are fundamental to process mining.
 They aren’t mutually exclusive, as they can be relevant to the same process.
-They do, however, influence the approach taken in the Process Mining solution and when performing analysis.
+They do, however, influence the approach taken in the process mining solution and when performing analysis.

 So, before we go in-depth about how it affects analysis, let’s take a closer look at each reason.

-The constant drive for efficiency is the bane of many C-level managers, who face pressure from all directions: customers, investors, competition, financial markets and more.
+The constant drive for operational efficiency is the bane of many C-level managers, who face pressure from all directions: customers, investors, competition, financial markets and more.
 Therefore, a sure-fire way of deflecting pressure is to increase efficiency.

 Let’s take an example.
 Production processes need to run like a well-oiled machine to produce high-quality products.
 That is, the entire production process, as well as individual activities, need to be profitable with a short time to market.
-Process Mining ensures most bottlenecks in the production process are identified and prevented, while still producing a high-quality product for customers.
+Process mining ensures most bottlenecks in the production process are identified and prevented, while still producing a high-quality product for customers.

-The second basic reason to use Process Mining is to identify potential risks and ensure they are avoided.
+The second basic reason to use process mining is to identify potential risks and ensure they are avoided.
 Naturally, there are some processes where decreasing risk is more important, such as financial processes, where companies have more to lose.

 In financial processes, small errors can have big consequences, for instance, when an invoice is paid twice, or a payment isn’t processed at all, or unbudgeted costs need to be allocated as unexpected expenses.